 This chuck wagon is crafted to be a replica of the wagons used in and around 1882 in the western US.
 The details are incredible, right down to drawers in the pantry that open and a box with hinged lid on the side for storing tools or valuables.
 A hinged table opens on the opposite side which could be used for holding a washing-up bowl and soap.
 Cook expects the cowboys to clean up before dinner!
 The body is made of hardwood, the side door and rear table open on hinges, three drawers in the pantry and one on the back (which, when open, helps support the table) also open.
 The wheels, which were custom made for this piece by the artist on his 3D printer, turn easily via actual ball bearings, and the front wheels steer.
 The driver's seat is supported by metal thorough springs.
 No detail was left out, and it took the wagonsmith, Mr. Curtis Anderson of Oregon, over 80 hours to build.

 Outfitting your rig is half the fun, so we asked Curt to only include a few props to inspire you to get started, and leave the rest to you.
-Horses and harnesses are not included - They were added to the first photo to show scale.
+Horses and harnesses are not included - They were added to a photo to show scale.
 The team used in the photo is a pair of Traditional Haflingers.
 The wagon is designed for use with Classic-scale models, but these ponies look like suitable draft horses with it as well.
 We'll leave you to choose your own team for the wagon and stock it with food, tools and supplies, just as if you were preparing for a long journey across the desolate landscape of the American Great Plains in 1882.

 What you get:

 - Chuck Wagon, 1:12 scale